Miss the sea? These documentaries about the ocean go beneath the surface.

 Documentaries can tide us over until daydreams like mine become a reality.
-From our couches, we can expand our understanding of the ocean, plunging into waters from the Great Barrier Reef to the Marianis Trench.
+From our couches, we can expand our understanding of the ocean, plunging into waters from the Great Barrier Reef to the Mariana Trench.
 Meeting athletes, explorers and conservationists who surf big waves, breaking new ground and protecting marine life.
 And experiencing the perspectives of animals that inhabit gorgeously intricate undersea worlds.

 Since the early 1980s, acclaimed wildlife filmmaker and marine biologist Rick Rosenthal has worked on many documentaries, including “Planet Earth” and “The Blue Planet,” for which he was the principal cameraman, and “Blue Planet II,” for which he was a consultant.